After Thyroid Surgery

 Swelling at the incision site

 Bleeding at the incision site

-Warmth, redness, or tenderness at the incision site (signs of infection)
+Warmth, redness, or tenderness at the incision site.
+These are signs of infection.

-Fever above 101°F (38.3°C) for 24 hours to 48 hours despite taking medications like acetaminophen to decrease it
+Fever of 100.4°F (38°C) for 24 hours to 48 hours despite taking medicines like acetaminophen to decrease it

 A sore throat that continues beyond 3 weeks

-Tingling or cramps in the hands, feet, or lips (signs of a problem with the parathyroid glands)
+Tingling or cramps in the hands, feet, or lips.
+These are signs of a problem with the parathyroid glands.